Syrian peace process

-The Syrian peace process is the ensemble of initiatives and plans to resolve the Syrian civil war, which has been ongoing in Syria since 2011 and has spilled beyond its borders.
-The peace process has been moderated by the Arab League, the UN Special Envoy on Syria, Russia and Western powers.
-The negotiating parties to end the conflict are typically representatives of the Syrian Ba'athist government and Syrian opposition, while the Autonomous Administration of North and East Syria is usually excluded at the insistence of Turkey.
-Radical Salafist forces and the Islamic State of Iraq and the Levant have not engaged in any contacts on peaceful resolution to the conflict.
+The Syrian peace process is the ensemble of initiatives and plans to resolve the Syrian civil war.
+Peace talks were unsuccessful from 2011 until the fall of the Assad regime at the end of 2024.
+Between December 2024 and March 2025, all major revolutionary factions of the Syrian revolution united to form the Syrian transitional government.

-The attempts to find a solution to the Syrian conflict and bring stability to the Middle East began in late 2011, when the Arab League launched two initiatives, but without much success.
-Russia in January 2012 and in November 2013 suggested talks in Moscow between the Syrian government and the opposition.
-In March–May 2012, hopes were on a United Nations/Arab League plan coordinated by former UN Secretary-General Kofi Annan.

-In January and February 2014, the Geneva II Conference on Syria took place, organised by then-UN envoy to Syria Lakhdar Brahimi.
-On 30 October 2015, further talks started in Vienna involving officials from the U.S., the EU, Russia, China and various regional actors such as Saudi Arabia, Egypt, Turkey and, for the first time, Iran.
+Plans for a negotiated peace between Ba'athist Syria and the Syrian opposition to Bashar al-Assad were ultimately unsuccessful.
+They began in 2011 with unsuccessful initiatives by the Arab League, the UN Special Envoy on Syria, Russia and Western powers.
+The negotiating parties were representatives of the Syrian regime and the Syrian opposition.
+The Democratic Autonomous Administration of North and East Syria (DAANES) was excluded at the insistence of Turkey.
+In January 2012 and November 2013, Russia suggested talks in Moscow between the Syrian government and the opposition.
+In March–May 2012, hopes were raised by a United Nations/Arab League plan coordinated by former UN Secretary-General Kofi Annan.
+In January and February 2014, the Geneva II Conference on Syria took place, organized by then-UN envoy to Syria Lakhdar Brahimi.
+On 30 October 2015, further talks started in Vienna involving officials from the United States, the European Union, Russia, China, and various regional actors such as Saudi Arabia, Egypt, Turkey and, for the first time, Iran.
 Peace talks with rebel leadership continued in Astana, Kazakhstan in 2017.
-The Kazakh officials are offering Astana as a neutral venue and "a natural home" for peace negotiations on Syria.
+The Kazakh officials offered Astana as a neutral venue and "a natural home" for peace negotiations on Syria.
 The latest major effort to bring about an end to the war started in October 2019 in Geneva with the convening of the Syrian Constitutional Committee to draft a new constitution for Syria under the auspices of the United Nations.
+The Assad regime's refusal to engage in the peace process was rendered moot by 2024 Syrian opposition offensives which toppled the regime in 11 days.